Suva/ccconvert/README.md

 Disclaimer
 ----------

-Wizards of the Coast, Dungeons & Dragons, D&D Beyond and their logos are trademarks of Wizards of the Coast LLC in the United States and other countries. © 2018 Wizards.
+Wizards of the Coast, Dungeons & Dragons, D&D and their respective logos are trademarks of Wizards of the Coast LLC in the United States and other countries. © 2018 Wizards.
 All Rights Reserved.

 This software is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.
-This subreddit may use the trademarks and other intellectual property of Wizards of the Coast LLC, which is permitted under Wizards' Fan Site Policy.
-For example, Dungeons & Dragons® is a trademark of Wizards of the Coast.
-For more information about Wizards of the Coast or any of Wizards' trademarks or other intellectual property, please visit their website at www.wizards.com.
+For more information about Wizards of the Coast or any of Wizards' trademarks or other intellectual property, please visit their website at http://www.wizards.com